Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 ## Storing a draw with CB

-Let's simply start off by looking at the basic function of Conjurer's Bauble as simply a tool to draw cards when using LED.
+Let's start off by looking at the basic function of Conjurer's Bauble as simply a tool to draw cards when using LED.

 Example:
 ```
 GP:
 -> IU, CB, GP, LED, LM.
-BBB+UU1 (6)
+BBB+1UU (6)
 ```

-Here you can see we can use CB to enable a draw card effect to be present even after we have activated an LED for mana.
+Here you can see we can use CB to have a draw card effect present even after we have activated LED for mana.

 This is most applicable when you have Conjurer's Bauble in your deck alongside an additional cantrip in hand post-Doomsday.
 You can use the cantrip to draw into the pile and save the Bauble draw for when you are deeper into the pile.
 This is effective, especially when you have to start the pile with low mana resources.

 This is also enables things like Double Doomsday piles.